Chart Color Schemes

 Leeming is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Leeming's population was approximately 11,573 as of November 2025.
-This reflected an increase of 690 people, a rise of 6.3% since the 2021 Census which reported a population of 10,883.
+Leeming's population was around 11,573 as of November 2025.
+This reflected an increase of 690 people since the 2021 Census, which reported a population of 10,883.
 The change was inferred from the estimated resident population of 11,571 in June 2024 and an additional 10 validated new addresses since the Census date.
 This resulted in a density ratio of 1,727 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Leeming's growth of 6.3% positioned it within 2.6 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 72.7% of overall population gains during recent periods, driving primary growth in the area.
+Leeming's growth rate of 6.3% since the census positioned it within 2.6 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 72.7% of overall population gains during recent periods.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch utilized growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch.
-The area is expected to expand by 880 persons to 2041, with an overall increase of 7.6% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilised growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch, with an expected expansion of 880 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 7.6% over the 17 years.

 Frequently Asked Questions - Population